Dance Floor Anthem (I Don't Want to Be in Love): Chart performance

 "Dance Floor Anthem" became the band's highest-charting song in Australia, debuting at number two on the ARIA Singles Chart on July 15, 2007.
 Throughout August and September, it rose and fell within the top five, logging two more weeks at number two.
 Afterwards, it fell down the chart, spending a further 21 weeks in the top 50.
 At the end of the year, the single came in at number 12 on the Australian year-end chart.
 The Australian Recording Industry Association (ARIA) awarded the single a platinum certification for shipping over 70,000 copies.
 In neighboring New Zealand, the song debuted at number 38 on August 13, then reached its peak of number 11 six weeks later, becoming the band's second-highest-charting single there after "I Just Wanna Live", which reached number six.
-It spent 26 weeks on the Recorded Music NZ (then RIANZ) chart altogether and was certified gold for sales exceeding 7,500.
+It spent 26 weeks on the Recorded Music NZ (then RIANZ) chart altogether and was certified platinum for sales and streaming figures exceeding 30,000 units.

 "Dance Floor Anthem" is the second-highest-peaking song of Good Charlotte's career on the US Billboard Hot 100, where it reached number 25.
 By January 2009, it had sold over two million copies in the US, enough to earn a double-platinum certification from the Recording Industry Association of America (RIAA).
 In Canada, the song reached number 35 on the Canadian Hot 100 chart.
 In Europe, it charted in Finland, where it debuted and peaked at number 19 on the seventh chart week of 2008 but dropped out of the chart the next week.
 It also appeared on Slovakia's chart, where it reached number 18 and spent 41 nonconsecutive weeks in the top 100.